coderaiser/putout/README.md

 #### No fix

-From the first day `putout` was developed with ability to split main process into two concepts: `find` and `fix`.
-This conception mirrorod in the code, so you can find all places with redundant variables without transformation:
+With `fix` turned off, you can find places with redundant variables without making changes to the source file:

 ```js
 putout(source, {